Research data management (148)#

 Der Research Data Management Organiser (RDMO) unterstützt Forschungsprojekte bei der Planung, Umsetzung und Verwaltung aller Aufgaben des Forschungsdatenmanagements.

-Tags: Research Data Management, Open Source Software
+Tags: Research Data Management, Open Source Software, Exclude From Dalia

 Content type: Website, Online Tutorial